Phone-GWP-group

 Saying that, seasonal or Christmas packs are vital to drive impulse purchases in-store, grab attention, add value, and delight your retail and eCommerce customers.

-You should ensure you do not under or over-purchase promotional packs.
-Doing so can potentially limit successful campaigns or see a large amount of cost wasted on packaging that you cannot use after the promotional period.
+You should ensure you do not under- or over-purchase promotional packs.
+Doing so can potentially limit successful campaigns or result in a large amount of cost wasted on packaging that you cannot use after the promotional period.

-As such, it is often wise to consider generic packs you can reuse the following Christmas or to customise packs with sleeves, stickers or other less costly items.
+As such, it is often wise to consider generic packs that can be reused the following Christmas or to customise packs with sleeves, stickers, or other less costly items.

 Packaging performance